eml-eda/pytorch-benchmarks/README.md

 4. [Anomaly Detection](./pytorch_benchmarks/anomaly_detection/) on the ToyADMOS dataset.
 5. [Heart Rate Detection](./pytorch_benchmarks/hr_detection/) on the PPG-DALIA dataset.
 6. [TinyImageNet](./pytorch_benchmarks/tiny_imagenet/) on the omonimous dataset.
+7. [Gesture Recognition](./pytorch_benchmarks/gesture_recognition/) on the NinaProDB6 dataset.
+8. [Image Classification - ViT](./pytorch_benchmarks/transformers/image_classification/) for Vision Transformers on the CIFAR10 and Tiny-ImageNet datasets.
+9. [InfraRed Person Counting](./pytorch_benchmarks/LINAIGE_Kaggle/) on the LINAIGE dataset.

 N.B., tasks from 1. to 4. represent our *in-house* implementation of the [MLPerf Tiny](https://github.com/mlcommons/tiny) benchmark suite (originally implemented in the `tf-keras` framework).